 Use a local, reputable appraiser to find the market value of the home.
 The appraisal, coupled with the CMA from a realtor will help to price the home properly when it is listed.

 Information is the key in today’s real estate market; sellers should always take the time to compile this information in advance of buyers’ questions and concerns.
 A wise seller is an honest, forthright seller who anticipates a buyer’s concerns and makes every effort to alleviate those concerns.

-Today’s real estate market is fast moving and ever changing.
-Selling a home requires a substantial amount professional expertise, knowledge, and time.
+Today’s real estate market is fast moving and ever-changing.
+Selling a home requires a substantial amount of professional expertise, knowledge, and time.
 At Paffrath & Thomas Real Estate we have been assisting sellers for over 3 decades in the real estate process.
 We know how to help sellers prepare, market, and sell their homes in all types of markets.
-We have surrounded ourselves with quality contractors, title companies, appraisers, home stagers, and inspectors; just to name a few, who can assist you in this process.
+We personally know the best contractors or contacts in the area from quality contractors, title companies, appraisers, home stagers, and inspectors; just to name a few, who can assist you in this process.

 Preparing your home for sale and taking proactive measures to ensure the transaction goes smoothly once an offer is accepted, will save you time and money.
 It’s hard to measure the true cost of a failed transaction…time off the market, more mortgage payments, time waiting for another offer, etc., but guaranteed- it will cost you.
 Follow these tips and get in touch with a Paffrath & Thomas broker today.